ALANOMAM/laravel-book-review/README.md

 # ⚙️ Setup Instructions

-## 1-When inside the project folder run
+## 1-When inside the project add the "vendor" folder by running run

 ### `docker-compose run --rm composer install`